Meet the Judges for our 4th Annual Short Story Contest

 Ian Tan

-After graduating with a BA in English, Ian Tan spent the COVID-19 pandemic judging for Ink & Insights, a different writing competition.
-His first freelance editing project in 2021 was on the fictionalized memoir Running As Fast As You Can by Dr. John Graham, and he had since moved on to edit three more historical fiction novels, respectively set in World War II Scotland, 14th-century Italy, and 1830s Old West America.
-In between these gigs, Ian enjoys finding new authors on the shelves, watching nature documentaries and early 2000s animation films.
-He is currently working on his own ecofiction and immigrant fiction novel.
+Ian Tan is a writer and editor and a former intern at History Through Fiction.
+After earning a BA in English, he spent the COVID-19 pandemic judging for Ink & Insights, a writing competition.
+His freelance editing career began in 2021 and has since included historical fiction set in World War II Scotland, 14th-century Italy, and 1830s Old West America.
+Ian is also an emerging novelist working on ecofiction and immigrant fiction.

 • Woman in a red jacket standing next to a black and white dog in a wooded area with leaf-covered ground and leafless trees.